DiligentGraphics/DiligentSamples/Tutorials/Tutorial02_Cube/readme.md

 Usage and Bind flags are designed after [D3D11 Usage](https://msdn.microsoft.com/en-us/library/windows/desktop/ff476259(v=vs.85).aspx) and [D3D11 Bind Flags](https://msdn.microsoft.com/en-us/library/windows/desktop/ff476085(v=vs.85).aspx).

 `Constants` uniform buffer is a static variable.
-Static variables are bound directly through the shader and cannot be changed once bound:
+Static variables are bound directly to the shader and cannot be changed once bound (only the binding cannot be changed.
+The contents of the buffer is modifiable):

 ```cpp
 pVS->GetShaderVariable("Constants")->Set(m_VSConstants);